-Three key people have helped to make the OSS what it is today
+Three key people have helped to make the Open Spaces Society what it is today

 William Morris - Open spaces champion